About Me

 Media

-2025: Article published at La Verdad: “The memory of Cristóbal so known as “Caíllo” inspires his granddaughther's dissertation” (Available here in Spanish).
+2025: Article published at La Verdad (Murcia, Spain): “The memory of Cristóbal so known as “Caíllo” inspires his granddaughther's dissertation” (Available here in Spanish).

 2025: Interview.
 EITB Radio Euskadi, “La mecánica del caracol: Lenguaje y envejecimiento” (Available here in Spanish ).